 The Hulk is LEGO set 41592-1.
-It has a score of 71.
-This is average compared to all other sets.
+It has a score of 70.
+This is bad compared to all other sets.
 The set is recommended by 1 reviews, based on 9 scored reviews and 13 reviews total.
-It is ranked in the bottom 16% scored sets on Brick Insights.
+It is ranked in the bottom 14.7% scored sets on Brick Insights.
 We know this set was released in 2017, and it is categorised in BrickHeadz.

 Some of these links are affiliate links.
 When you click through to purchase something, Brick Insights gets a couple of cents.
 It helps cover some of the costs of running the site.
 Thanks!